 Educational assistance doesn't include providing or paying for these items:

-Your total educational benefits might be more than $5,250.
+Your total education benefits might be more than $5,250.
 If so, the exclusion applies to the first $5,250 in benefits you receive during the year.

 If you received education benefits not covered by this provision, you might be able to exclude them as job-related educational expenses.
-To qualify, the course must benefit the employer and apply to your job.
-It also must be an undergraduate, graduate, or continuing professional education course.
+To qualify, the course must:

-To learn more, see IRS Publication 970: Tax Benefits for Education.
+To learn more, see Publication 970: Tax Benefits for Education at www.irs.gov.